vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 But inspite of these political happenings, Greek remained the language of culture throughout the whole Near East, from Asia Minor to North-Western.
 India.
 The Parthians since 128 B.C. called themselves 'Philhellens' or lover of Greek culture and used Greek on their coins, and the Graeco-Chaldean method of date-recording on their inscriptions.
 But about 140 B.C., a new power was on the move, viz., the Sakas from Central Asia ; they began to emerge as a ruling race from about 138 B.C.
 In 129 B.C. they attacked Bactria, and by 123 B.C. they wrested it completely out of the Parthian empire, after defeating and killing on the battlefield two successive Parthian emperors, vix., Phraates II (128 B.C.) and Artabanus I (123 B.C.).

 The early Śakas appear from their coins to have been under the spell of Greek civilization, and used Greek as a language of culture and put motifs taken from Greek mythology on their coins.
 Pressed by the next Parthian emperor, Mithradates II (123—90 B.C.), they poured by 80 B.C.,. into the whole of what is modern Afghanistan, except the Kabul valley, which the Greeks held for sometime.
 Their new territory became known as "Sakasthan' comprising modern Afghanistan and parts of N.W.
 India.
 From Afghanistan, they poured in successive streams to Malwa, Guzrāt, Taxila about 70 B.C., and to Mathura, somewhat later and had put an end to the numerous Greek principalities in the Punjab.
 Their further progress was barred by the Satavahanas in the South, and numerous small kingdoms which arose in the Gangetic valley on the break-up of the Sunga and Kanva empires (45 A.D.).
-After 50 A.D., the Sakas of the North were supplanted by the Kuṣānas belonging to a kindred race, and speaking the Saka language ; they ruled Northern India from their. capitals at Peshawar and Mathurā up to at least 170 A.D.
-Contemporaneously with them, were the Saka Satrap houses of Ujjain, who started ruling from about first century of the Christian era.
+After 50 A.D., the Sakas of the North were supplanted by the Kuṣānas belonging to a kindred race, and speaking the śaka language ; they ruled Northern India from their. capitals at Peshawar and Mathurā up to at least 170 A.D.
+Contemporaneously with them, were the śaka Satrap houses of Ujjain, who started ruling from about first century of the Christian era.

 .
 A chart of these historical incidents is attached for the sake of elucidation as they are necessary for the comprehension of the extent and amount of Greek culture, which was propagated into India, not so much through the Greeks directly, but as it appears now, indirectly through the early Śakas and their successors, the Kuṣānas.

-It now appears very probable that it was during the regime of the Saka and Kozana rulers (100 B.C.
+It now appears very probable that it was during the regime of the śaka and Kozana rulers (100 B.C.
 200 A.D.) that a knowledge of the Graeco-Chaldean astronomy, which had developed in the Grecian world after 300 B.C. and ended with the astronomer

 The Mauryas kept out the Greeks till 186 B.C., when on the break-up of their empire, the Greek settlers in Bactria who had revolted from their overlords, the Seleucids, began to make inroads into India.
 There were two rival Greek houses, the earlier, the Euthydemids who under Demetrius and Menander (175 B.C.) took possession of the Punjab and Sind between 180 B.C. to 150 B.C. and threatened even Pataliputra but were rolled back beyond the Jamuna by the Sungas ; the line of Eukratidas who ousted Demetrius and his line from Bactria and Afghanistan propter about 160 B.C., reigned in Afghanistan up to 50 B.C.
 But there rose about 226.
 B.C., a great barrier between the Eastern Greeks (Bactrians and Indian Greeks) and the Western Greeks in the shape of the Parthian empire (248 B.C.), which became very powerful under Mithradates I

 214

-Ptolemy (150 A.D.), and in the Near East under the Seleucids (300 B.C. to 100 A.D.), penetrated into India, being brought by astronomers belonging to the Saka countries, who later were absorbed into Indian society as Śakadvipi or Scythian Brahmins.
+Ptolemy (150 A.D.), and in the Near East under the Seleucids (300 B.C. to 100 A.D.), penetrated into India, being brought by astronomers belonging to the śaka countries, who later were absorbed into Indian society as Śakadvipi or Scythian Brahmins.
 The borrowings appear to be more from Seleucid Babylon than from the west.
 The knowledge of Graeco Chaldean astronomy was the basis on which the calendar prescribed by the Surya Siddhānta and other Siddhāntas were built up.
 It completely replaced the former Vedānga Jyotiṣa calendar and by about 400 A.D, when the Vedānga Jyotiṣa calendar had completely disappeared from all parts of India.

-From 400 A.D. to 1200 A.D., almost the whole of India used calendars based on Siddhanta Jyotiṣa for date-recording.
-All Indian astronomers used the Saka era for purposes of accurate calculations, but its use for date-recording by kings and writers was generally confined to parts of the South.
+From 400 A.D. to 1200 A.D., almost the whole of India used calendars based on Siddhānta Jyotiṣa for date-recording.
+All Indian astronomers used the śaka era for purposes of accurate calculations, but its use for date-recording by kings and writers was generally confined to parts of the South.
 In general, the Indian dynasties used eras of their own, or regnal years, though the annual calendar was compiled according to rules laid down either in the Surya Siddhānta, the Arya Siddhānta or the Brahma Siddhānta.
 These did not much differ in essentials.

 When India since 1200 A.D. fell under Islamic domination, the rulers introduced the lunar Hejira calendar for civil and administrative purposes as well.
 Indian calendars were retained only in isolated localities where Hindus happened to maintain their ndependence, or used only for religious purposes.
 The emperor Akber in 1584 tried to suppress the Hejira calendar for administrative purposes by the Tarikh-Ilahi, a modified version of the solar calendar of.
 Iran, but this fell in disuse from about 1630., Since the advent of British rule in 1757, the Gregorian calendar has been used for civil and administrative purposes, which is still being continued.